 - S.M.
 Stirling's Draka series, where a Social Darwinist South African slave-based superpower emerges and eventually conquers the earth.
 Many in the AH community find the history implausible, though it remains one of the modern classics of AH.

 - Harry Harrison's Stars and Stripes trilogy in which Britain allies with the Confederacy during the American Civil War.
 Begins as Type II but jumps into Type III territory when an accidental attack on a Confederate stronghold leads to Britain going to war with the Confederates and both North and South siding together against the common enemy: Britain.
 While the PoD is plausible enough (the Trent Affair could have possibly resulted in a war with Britain, although Harrison makes it seem like war was inevitable), the author then proceeds to indulge in pro-American fantasies.
-By the end of the trilogy, the re-unified nation has a World War One-level navy and tanks (powered by an engine that is impossible even by levels of technology long after the book was published).
+By the end of the trilogy, the re-unified nation has a World War I-level navy and tanks (powered by an engine that is impossible even by levels of technology long after the book was published).

 - Kathleen Anne Goonan's In War Times and its sequel in which time travelers arrange for FDR to live long enough for a fifth term during which he persuads Stalin to give the Eastern European nations back their freedom and not divide Germany into East and West.
 Then Truman manages to get a Civil Rights Act passed in 1950, which would have required the cooperation of Congress (unlike his desegregation of the armed forces).
 Then they prevent the assassination of JFK after which nothing bad ever happens again.